Follow on twitter

-WISPARTAN: Yeah Shenmue 3 definitely coming to PC, I remember my first experience Shenmue which was on a FMV sequence on demo disc which part Official Dreamcast Magazine at the time.
+Shenmue 3 definitely coming to PC I remember my first experience watching Shenmue which was on a FMV sequence on demo disc which was part of the Official Dreamcast Magazine at the time.

-Yeah back to E3 announcement like you it will probably be only E3 game show I will ever actually care about unless they release “Star Wars: Rogue Leader 4” but I can dream.
-Yeah been campaigning for years for this moment almost like time stopped when leafs started falling, unbelievable experience.
+Back to E3 announcement like you it will probably be only E3 game show I will ever actually care about unless they release “Star Wars: Rogue Leader 4” but I can dream.

-I have done all I can on my end with the website show effort from the fan’s and keeping every informed with updates (YS NET) what going on with the game and many interviews.
+I have done all I can on my end with the website to show the effort from the fan’s and keeping everyone informed with updates and what going on with the game and the many interviews.
 I will carry this on for as long as I can.

 Same here Bert, You really did something great for all of us and I’m sure we all appreciate everything you did.
 Your a great guy and much better with questions than I am.
 It really was interesting to talk with you as well.

-WISPARTAN: Thanks man, that means allot!
-This was my first Q&A I have ever done with anyone, so hopefully people will love to read what we have talked about.
+Thanks that means allot!
+This was my first (Q & A) I have ever done with anyone, so hopefully people will love to read what we have talked about.

-Saying that you have been pillar in the Dreamcast community for while now too.
-Which why keen to do this interview in the first place.
+Saying that you have been a pillar in the Dreamcast community for while now too which why keen to do this interview in the first place.